 India’s post-independence era economy (1947-1991) was characterised by a planned approach to development, with extensive regulation and protectionism.
 A balance of payments and foreign currency reserve crisis in 1991 sparked a process of economic liberalisation that helped India move towards a market-based economy.
 For a decade from the late 1990s, the Indian economy had an annual average growth rate above seven per cent but this started to slow in early 2011 when GDP growth dipped to below five per cent.

 Following the decisive victory of Prime Minister Modi in the May 2014 elections, India started to show signs of economic recovery, aided by more buoyant sentiment and a sharp slide in inflation to multi-year lows.
 Steps taken by the Reserve Bank of India to restore balance of payments stability and reduce currency volatility also contributed to an improvement in India’s fundamentals.
 But despite the improved outlook, significant challenges remain to be addressed, including inadequate infrastructure, the ease of doing business and agricultural productivity.

 Another challenge is to ensure that the benefits of economic growth are experienced more widely.
-Despite the fact that tens of millions have been lifted out of poverty since the 1990s, average incomes and literacy levels remain low and India is one of the largest recipients of concessional finance from the World Bank (India borrowed $948 million in 2012–13).
+Despite the fact that tens of millions have been lifted out of poverty since the 1990s, average incomes and literacy levels remain low and India is one of the largest recipients of concessional finance from the World Bank (India borrowed USD1.7 billion in 2015–16).
 While still low, India's score in the United Nations Human Development Index (HDI) has increased over recent decades.
-India's HDI ranking was 135th in 2014.
+India's HDI ranking was 130th in 2015, up from 135th in 2014.
 India remains home to around 400 million extreme poor, around a third of the world’s total.